Updated on July 8th, 2020

 Epsom salts that are used for bathing purposes are a very different product than drugs marketed as “bath salts.”
 These drugs are categorized as “new psychoactive substances” and are often sold online and in convenience stores, sometimes labeled as plant food, jewelry cleaner, or phone screen cleaner.2 Typically, these packages are labeled with the warning “not for human consumption” but that doesn’t stop people from abusing them.

-In July 2012, a federal law made it illegal to possess, use, or distribute 26 of the chemical ingredients of bath salts.4 Some sources say we don’t have enough long-term evidence to conclude that bath salts are addictive, but according to the National Institute on Drug Abuse, synthetic cathinones are addictive substances that can cause the user to experience uncontrollable urges to take the drug again.
+In July 2012, a federal law made it illegal to possess, use, or distribute 26 of the chemical ingredients of bath salts.3 Some sources say we don’t have enough long-term evidence to conclude that bath salts are addictive, but according to the National Institute on Drug Abuse, synthetic cathinones are addictive substances that can cause the user to experience uncontrollable urges to take the drug again.
 Users may also experience strong withdrawal effects, including depression, anxiety, tremors, and paranoia.

-Signs and Symptoms of Bath Salts Abuse
+What Are the Signs and Symptoms of Bath Salts Abuse?

 Bath salts abuse is very dangerous and can result in life-threatening physical effects.5 When abused, bath salts affect the sympathetic nervous system and can result in a number of harmful physical effects including: